naotoyamaguchi/alexa-lambda-deployment/README.md

 ## Creating your new Lambda function and uploading the code.

 Once you have either a zip containing the Node.js code, do the following:
-- Log in to the AWS Management Console and navigate to AWS Lambda.
+1. Log in to the AWS Management Console and navigate to AWS Lambda.
--Create a new Lambda function in the US East (N. Virginia) or EU (Ireland) region.
+2. Create a new Lambda function in the US East (N. Virginia) or EU (Ireland) region.
-- To quickly set up one of the blueprint samples, select the sample from the list of blueprints.
+3. To quickly set up one of the blueprint samples, select the sample from the list of blueprints.
 The following samples are available as blueprints: alexa-skill-kit-sdk-factskill alexa-skill-kit-sdk-howtoskill alexa-skill-kit-sdk-triviaskill